slackapi/TalkBot/README.md

 If you don't want to develop the app locally, you can

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/talkbot)
-> 💡 *If you're going to use Glitch, you'll still have to go through the setup to generate tokens and connect the app to Firebase and Twilio.
-But instead of using an ngrok URL, you'll be able to use your Glitch one.*
+> 💡 *If you're going to use Glitch, you'll still have to go through the setup to generate tokens for your `.env` and connect the app to Firebase and Twilio.
+But instead of using an ngrok URL, you'll be able to use your Glitch URL.*

 Let's get started! 🎉👩‍💻